Diti21/Code-Review-Chatbot/README.md

-#  CodeReviewGPT
+#  Code-Review-Chatbot

-**CodeReviewGPT** is a full-stack web application that uses OpenAI's GPT-4o model to provide intelligent, real-time code reviews.
+**Code-Review-Chatbot** is a full-stack web application that uses OpenAI's GPT-4o model to provide intelligent, real-time code reviews.
 Simply paste your code, choose the programming language, and get structured, markdown-formatted suggestions, bug fixes, and best practice insights.

 ---